NandhanaR96/AetherEye---Network-Monitoring-Application/README.md

 # AetherEye – Network Monitoring Application

-AetherEye is a lightweight **Python-based network monitoring tool** that captures and analyzes real-time network traffic.
+AetherEye is a lightweight **Python-based network monitoring application** that captures and analyzes real-time network traffic.
 The project demonstrates basic **packet sniffing, protocol analysis, and traffic visualization** using Python libraries such as **Scapy** and **Matplotlib**.

 ---